Carpa Supply/Florida Tent Supply Commercial Tent Cleaning and Care Page 1

 FABRIC DRYING: The best way to dry the vinyl tent fabric is to hang-dry in a low humidity environment.
 Please also make sure that other components, such as straps, Velcro flaps, and roping, are dry before folding to avoid mildew and mold from forming on other components of the tent top.
-Fans can be used to circulate air, do not use heated dryers.
+Fans can be used to circulate air, but, do not use heated dryers.

 Professional vinyl cleaners for clear vinyl are available on the market.
-Supply / Florida Tent Supply do not make recommendations or endorse any on the market as a policy; however, feel free to ask us prior to experimenting with a few of them if necessary.
-Cleaners that include chlorine bleach, and/or any solvents will degrade the fabric, discolor the fabric, and shorten its life span.
+Carpa Supply / Florida Tent Supply do not make recommendations or endorse any particular products on the market as a policy; however, feel free to ask us prior to experimenting with a few of them if necessary.
+Cleaners that include chlorine bleach, and/or any petroleum-based solvents will degrade the fabric, discolor the fabric, and shorten its life span.
 As always, do your due diligence and consult the manufacturer’s documentation for instructions and safety advice.

 It is not recommended to use soaps or detergents with fragrances during any phase of cleaning your party tent.
 They attract bugs and can fill tents with irritating smells that could potentially annoy customers or their guests.